sin7k24/mdj/README.md

 # Mdj

-Under construction.
-Diary tool using markdown for personal use.
+A tool for writing a personal web diary using Markdown.

 ## Structure